Four Tips When Hiking With Kids

 4. Keep Safety and Comfort in Mind

-Safety is the foundation of enjoyable hiking with children.
+Safety is the foundation of every enjoyable hike with kids.

-- Weather readiness: Dress in moisture-wicking clothes and pack layers.
-Babies and toddlers need extra attention with baby hiking gear like sunshades, rain covers, and soft blankets.
+- Weather readiness: Dress everyone in moisture-wicking layers.
+Babies and toddlers may need sunshades, rain covers, and soft blankets.

-- Hydration and food: Carry extra water and snacks for every family member.
+- Hydration and nutrition: Carry extra water and snacks for all family members.

 Choose the Perfect Lodge-Based Adventure for Your Family